 The Dhaka Transport Coordination Authority (DTCA) created a 20-year strategic transport plan (STP) in 2005 to transform and develop a more integrated transit system for the rapidly growing capital.

-Details of MRT Line-6
+Details of MRT Line 6

 The line will be a standard gauge track, including a total of 16 elevated stations crossing busy areas such as Pallabhi and Mirpur.
 The travel time from north to south Dhaka will be approximately 35 minutes.

-Rolling stock and infrastructure details for MRT Line-6
+Rolling stock and infrastructure details for MRT Line 6

 CCTV cameras will be deployed inside and outside of the commuter cars to ensure the safety of passengers.
-Additionally, each car will have two air-conditioning units to beat the high temperatures and humidity in Dhaka.
+Additionally, each car will have two air-conditioning units to combat the high temperatures and humidity in Dhaka.
 Each car will have four doors on each side.

-The line-6 infrastructure includes automatic fare collection systems, platform screen doors, staircases, elevators, and escalators.
+Line 6 infrastructure includes automatic fare collection systems, platform screen doors, staircases, elevators, and escalators.
 The length of each platform is expected to be approximately 180m.

 MRT Line-1 details

-Dhaka Metro Line-5 details
+Dhaka Metro Line 5 details

 The line will also include a 6.5km viaduct running between Hemayetpur and Amin Bazar and from Notun Bazar to Vatara.
 It will cover 14 stations, including Gabtoli, Dar-us-salam, Mirpur1, Mirpur10, Mirpur14, Kochunkhet, Banani, Gulshan2 and Notun Bazar.